Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity

+We then turn to characteristic gluing, continuing towards the proof of Theorem~\ref{uncharged.thm} and Theorem~\ref{uncharged.gluing.thm}.
 The next proposition offers a characteristic uncharged gluing result, allowing to glue an apparent horizon sphere $\mathbb{S}_A$ to a Schwarzschild trapped surface.
-The key is that traversal scalar field derivatives $\mathbb{S}_A$ are rigidly imposed by the dynamics, which makes the argument somewhat straightforward, but the result weaker.
-Ultimately we will combine Proposition~\ref{spacelike.gluing.thm} and Proposition~\ref{uncharged.null.gluing.prop} to prove Theorem~\ref{uncharged.gluing.thm}: the reason why a rather weak gluing result such as Proposition~\ref{uncharged.null.gluing.prop} is sufficient comes from the fact that Proposition~\ref{spacelike.gluing.thm} offers tremendous flexibility in prescribing the traversal scalar field derivatives at $\mathbb{S}_A$, which compensates for the rigidity of Proposition~\ref{uncharged.null.gluing.prop}.
+We make a very strong assumption by not allowing traversal scalar field derivatives at $\mathbb{S}_A$ to be prescribed, which is the reason for which the argument is straightforward.
+Ultimately we will combine Proposition~\ref{spacelike.gluing.thm} and Proposition~\ref{uncharged.null.gluing.prop} to prove Theorem~\ref{uncharged.gluing.thm}: the reason why a weaker gluing result such as Proposition~\ref{uncharged.null.gluing.prop} is sufficient comes from the fact that Proposition~\ref{spacelike.gluing.thm} offers tremendous flexibility in prescribing the traversal scalar field derivatives at $\mathbb{S}_A$, which compensates for the rigidity of Proposition~\ref{uncharged.null.gluing.prop}.

 In the sequel, the $v$-gauge will be fixed by gauge \eqref{gauge.unit.lapse}. \begin{prop} Let $k\in \mathbb{N}$, $\ep_S>0$ and $r_S>0$.
-Let $\mathbb{S}_A\in \A$ an apparent horizon lapse-normalized $C^k$ sphere data with $(r,\varpi)= (2M_{A},M_{A})$ with $2M_{A}>r_S$: in particular, $\rho_v^1 =0$ on $\mathbb{S}_A$.
+Let $\mathbb{S}_A\in \A$ an apparent horizon lapse-normalized $C^k$ sphere data with $(r,\varpi)= (2M_{A},M_{A})$ with $r_S<2M_{A}<(1+\ep_S ) r_S$: in particular, $\varrho_v^1 =0$ on $\mathbb{S}_A$.
 We fix $k$ real-numbers $( \varphi^{1}_v,... \varphi^{k}_v)$ such that in the lapse-normalized gauge,